 What is builder's risk insurance?

-Builder’s risk is a type of home construction insurance designed to protect you and your home during construction.
-A construction project can be anything from a new home build to a major renovation.
+Builder’s risk is home construction insurance to protect you and your home during construction.
+A construction project requiring builder's risk insurance can be anything from a new home build to a major renovation.

 Construction lenders often require builder's risk insurance, sometimes called construction loan insurance, home building insurance, or renovation insurance.